jrpotter/notebook/network/index.md

 Reference: Fall, Kevin R, and W Richard Stevens.
 “TCP/IP Illustrated, Volume 1: The Protocols,” n.d.
 <!--ID: 1748487037251-->
 END%%

-In constrast, a **connectionless** network uses **datagrams**, a special type of packet in which all the identifying information for the source and final destination resides inside the packet itself.

 %%ANKI
 Cloze